zowe/docs-site/docs/user-guide/install-zos.md

 ### Manually installing the Zowe Cross Memory Server

 A number of files are included in the USS directory `zowe_install_dir/files/zss`.
-If this directory is not present, you must create it by expanding the file `zowe_install_dir/files/zis.pax`.
+If this directory is not present, you must create it by expanding the file `zowe_install_dir/files/zss.pax`.
 To do this, first create the folder `zss` beneath `files` using the command `mkdir zss` and navigate into the `zss` folder using the command `cd zss`.
-Then, expand the `zis.pax` file using the command `pax -ppx -rf ../zis.pax`.
+Then, expand the `zss.pax` file using the command `pax -ppx -rf ../zss.pax`.

 The manual installation consists of the following steps.